Marcel Hirscher wins gold as Kim clinches halfpipe

 Liu Jiayu took silver with a a score of 89.75 to become the first Chinese snowboarder to claim an Olympic medal, followed by American Arielle Gold in third place with a score of 85.75.

-Shaun White, the 31-year-old American snowboarder nicknamed "The Flying Tomato" who won the men's halfpipe at the 2006 and 2010 Winter Games, scored the best run in qualifying on Tuesday with 93.25.
+Shaun White, the 31-year-old American snowboarder nicknamed "The Flying Tomato" who won the men's halfpipe at the 2006 and 2010 Winter Games, scored the best run in qualifying on Tuesday with 98.50 out of 100 ahead of Australian Scotty James (96.75) and Japan's Ayumu Hirano (95.25).
 White missed out on the medals in Sochi in 2014.

 Crashes